iGEM-Engineering/iGEM-DBTL-bootcamp/0_intro/glossary.md

 ## Golden Gate Assembly

 For the DBTL Bootcamp, we will be using [Golden Gate Assembly](https://technology.igem.org/assembly/golden-gate).
-Specifically, the parts and backbone you will be using will have the overhangs (fusion sites) that adhere to the MoClo and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.
+Specifically, the parts and destination vector you will be using will have the overhangs (fusion sites) that adhere to the MoClo and [iGEM Type IIS](https://technology.igem.org/assembly/igem-type-iis) assembly standards for building a transcription unit.

 <br /><img src="assets/images/MoClo-GGA-Syntax.png" width=50% />